-This view shows a plugin's regular user interface in a floating window.
+This view shows a plugin's entire user interface.
 All plugin controls are displayed here and can be accessed by mouse or touch.
 Certain plugin interface graphics have been modified to fit the Plugin Pane.

-Open the Plugin Pane by clicking on its plugin icon.
+Open the Plugin Pane by clicking on a plugin icon.
+If the plugin has been assigned, its controls will be mapped to the Main section.
+Any changes made in the pane of an assigned plugin are reflected in the channel's Main Control section.
 Use the Touch-and-Slide bar at the bottom of the window for easier manipulation of a selected control.